 Capula is a small village in Michoacan state with a pre-Hispanic pottery tradition.
 Clay tableware delicately decorated with flowers and fishes, kitchen plates painted with the town's unique dotting style and most recently clay Catrinas

-Capula's clay tea set decorated with the traditional flower's pattern
+Capula's tea set decorated with the traditional flower's pattern.

 Talavera from Puebla

-is a Majolica style pottery made with the special clay from the Puebla area and the same techniques used in the Colonial times.
-Only the Majolica form Puebla can be called Talavera.
+Talavera de Puebla is a majolica style pottery made in Puebla with the same techniques used in Colonial times.
+Talavera

 Mata Ortiz Pottery